JakeSteam/blog-programming/_drafts/2023-04-26-improving-my-triple-monitor-dual-laptop-standing-desk.md

 ### Desk & power

 Yep, that's a standing desk.
-I've wanted one for a while, and moving seemed like the time to make the change over to a Flexispot E7.
+I've wanted one for a while, and moving seemed like the time to make the change over to a Flexispot E7 (with 140x80cm black walnut top).
 I've also got Flexispot's cable tray to bring some sanity to my cables.

+So far I've found it's made me much more focussed in meetings, especially those just after lunch or in the mornings.
+I tend to use it for 2-3 hours total per day, and it convinced my partner to get a matching one too!

 I briefly tried using a standing desk before getting my laptop but... it was a little bit silly: